famoseagle/sweatshop/README.markdown

     script/sweatshop -d
     script/sweatshop -d stop

-If you would like to run SweatShop as a daemon on a linux machine, use the initd.sh script provided in the sweat_shop/script dir.
+If you would like to run Sweatshop as a daemon on a linux machine, use the initd.sh script provided in the sweatshop/script dir.

 # REQUIREMENTS